LinklyCo/EFTClient.IPInterface.Java/README.md

 I've elected to keep them both in, just in case someone prefers the use of one over the other.

---------------I've changed EFT classes up to GetLastTransaction, changing access modifiers to package-private or private where IntelliJ recommends.--------------

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process